 Types of Lenses:

 There are many different types and brands of contact lenses.
 Drs.
-Jacob, Anderson, Wang or Dhaliwal can help you determine which type of contact lens is right for you.
+Jacob, Anderson, Wang, Dhaliwal or Minhas can help you determine which type of contact lens is right for you.

 Soft Contact Lenses: